 Mentors and Mentees will be paired up based on expertise and need.
 Most communication is done via email and encouraged by monthly discussion topics (program participants should be able to commit to communicating with their mentee/mentor at least two times per month).
 We will be developing in-person programs in conjunction with the New Librarians Discussion Group to be held at different times during the year.

 Want to be a Mentor?

-Mentors are library professionals who offer significant experience (5+ years) or an exceptional knowledge base in related areas (e.g. research and writing for publication; web design; project management) to the field of library and information science.
+Mentors are library professionals who offer significant experience (5+ years) or an exceptional knowledge base in specific areas (e.g., administration; research and writing for publication; web design; reference and instruction; access services; project management) of the field of library and information science.
 Most importantly, they are enthusiastic about the profession and eager to give back to it by offering their time and counsel as mentors.
-Mentors must be ACRL/NY members, and should be willing to participate in discussion groups (e.g., the New Members Discussion Group) and/or other ACRL/NY committees.
+Mentors must be ACRL/NY members, and should be willing to participate in discussion groups (e.g., the New Librarians Discussion Group) and/or other ACRL/NY committees as availability allows.
 A mentor is someone who:

 - Encourages professional behavior;

 - Assists with a specialized area (e.g., publishing, guidance in changing library career tracks, the tenure process, specific subject area, working in a specific role or with a specific tool/resource/technology, etc.);

 - Offers encouragement and inspires self-confidence and excellence;